 Putting Your Kids on the Payroll

 Should you pay Junior to vacuum?
 Perhaps.
 While most parents can’t get their children to clean a counter or put away dishes, perhaps putting them to work at the office is a good option.

 However, there are some pitfalls.
 If you are paying them through an S Corp, you must also pay Social Security and Medicare taxes at 15.3%.
 Therefore, your marginal tax rate needs to be 22% or higher for this to make sense.
 Conversely, if you pay yourself this income through a shareholder distribution and you are in the 10% tax bracket, you will unnecessarily pay about $636 in general taxes (since payroll taxes are 15.3% and your tax savings is 10%, 5.3% x 14,600 is $734).

 You could also pay your child more money since their tax bracket is probably lower than yours.

 For regular LLCs, if your child is under 18, the business does not have to pay employment taxes such as Social Security and Medicare.
 You can also avoid Unemployment taxes until the child turns 21.
 But for S Corps and C Corps, Social Security and Medicare taxes are paid regardless of age.

 Your child can contribute to a retirement account and reduce your taxes.
 Seriously?
 Seriously!

-For example, a 14-year-old can have an IRA or a Roth IRA and contribute 100% of earned wages up the maximum contribution.
+For example, a 14-year-old can have an IRA or a Roth IRA and contribute 100% of earned wages up to the maximum contribution.
 And since the wages to the child are a direct business expense, this reduces your overall taxable income (lower S Corporation income, lower pass-through income, and lower shareholder taxes).

 |IRA Scenario||Roth Scenario|